 For large photon populations, this means that within a tau-leap, a significant number of events happen, which allows the tau-leaping to sample much more efficiently than Gillespie's approach, which only allows a single event to occur per step.
 Previously, it was thought that Gillespie's method is always more efficient than the tau-leaping approach \cite{Andre2020}, but we here show that it depends on the parameter regime.
 We highlight this further in section \ref{sec:time}, where we compare the computational efficiency of the different numerical approaches.

-In Fig.~\ref{fig:comparisons}, for $n_0=10000$, the laser is truly macroscopic and we do not see any signs of quenching.
-We see the same trend for the numerical approaches, except that the deviation of Gillespie's approach from the other methods above threshold is now larger and also present in the $g^{(2)}(0)$-function, which is again due to insufficient sampling.